HarshadNarayane/Gridx/Create-the-simplest-Gridx.md

 		grid.startup();
 	});

-Never forget to call grid.startup(), since the column width calculating and layout rendering need to access the geometry information of grid DOM nodes.
+Never forget to call grid.startup(), since the column width calculation and layout rendering need to access the geometry information of grid DOM nodes.

 # 3. Run the page
 OK, now we are done.